Kapicka/Flip/README.md

 ```

 ###  Developer mode
-To run game in developer mode run
+To run game in developer mode run:
 ```
 npm start
 ```
 ###  Build and run for production
-Build the project with
+Build the project with:
 ```
 npm run build
 ```
 start game:
 ```